Image by Chris Hepburn Getty Images

-Other must-see items include the Anglo-Saxon Sutton Hoo burial relics and the Winged Bulls from Khorsabad.
+Other must-see items include the Anglo-Saxon Sutton Hoo Ship Burial relics and the winged bulls from Khorsabad.

 The museum is huge, so make a few focused visits if you have time, and consider taking one of the free tours.
-There are up to 15 free 30- to 40-minute Eye-opener tours of individual galleries each day.
-The museum also has free 45-minute lunchtime gallery talks (1.15pm Tuesday to Friday), a 1½-hour highlights tour (£14; 11.30am and 2pm Friday, Saturday and Sunday) and free 20-minute spotlight tours on Friday evenings.
-Audio and family guides (adult/child £7/6) in 10 languages are available from the audio-guide desk in the Great Court.
+There are 14 free 30-minute Eye-opener tours of individual galleries each day.
+The museum also has free 45-minute lunchtime gallery talks (1.15pm Tuesday, Wednesday, Friday and Saturday), an Around the World in 90 Minutes tour (£14; 11.30am and 2pm Friday, Saturday and Sunday) and free 20-minute spotlight tours on Friday evenings.
+Audio and family guides (adult/child £7/6) in 10 languages are available from the desk in the Great Court.